Giorgio Agamben: State of Exception (2005)

 In this book, Agamben traces the concept of "state of exception" (Ausnahmezustand) used by Carl Schmitt to Roman justitium and auctoritas.
 This leads him to a response to Carl Schmitt's definition of sovereignty as the power to proclaim the exception.

 Agamben's text State of Exception investigates the increase of power by governments which they employ in supposed times of crisis.
 Within a state of emergency, Agamben refers to the states of exception, where constitutional rights can be diminished, superseded and rejected in the process of claiming this extension of power by a government.

 The state of exception invests one person or government with the power and voice of authority over others extended well beyond where the law has existed in the past.
 "In every case, the state of exception marks a threshold at which logic and praxis blur with each other and a pure violence without logos claims to realize an enunciation without any real reference" (Agamben, pg 40).
-Agamben refers a continued state of exception to the Nazi state of Germany under Hitler's rule.
+Agamben refers to a continued state of exception to the Nazi state of Germany under Hitler's rule.
 "The entire Third Reich can be considered a state of exception that lasted twelve years.
 In this sense, modern totalitarianism can be defined as the establishment, by means of the state of exception, of a legal civil war that allows for the physical elimination not only of political adversaries but of entire categories of citizens who for some reason cannot be integrated into the political system" (Agamben, p.
 2).